aoifesmith/evanandanna/README.md

  # Design

    * ## Imagery
    Research was carried out on a number of free to use photography websites from Pixabay to Unsplash.
 The images that were finally confirmed for use were sourced from a few different photographers on Unsplash.
 The hero image of the engagement ring has a simple backdrop and brings focus to the ring in the image as well as the RSVP button which is an important feature to direct the user to the RSVP form page.
-As this is a fictitious site I did not have access to images of the same people in different stages of their life for the story.
+As this is a fictitious site the developer did not have access to images of the same people in different stages of their life for the story.
 The images of the people were carefully selected to have as close of a likeness and resemblance to each other in order to create consistency and sell the story as being real.
 In order to amplify this consistency in the look and feel of the website the images were then altered using the same colouring presets on the image editing ios app Lightroom.
 The presets had a subtle pink tone added to all sourced images.
 The images were compressed using the site tinypng to help improve site loading time performance and prevent user delay wait times.
 When tinypng was not implemented images that were sent from the developers iPad through the mail app selected either the small or medium size selection keeping kbs sizes as low as possible without losing integrity of the image or pixilation issues.

   * ## Colour Scheme
     Inspiration for the colour scheme of typography, layout colours and content components of the site was taken from the images curated.
 The images were run through a number of different colour generators (Brandfolder, Coolors, Procreate) until finally settled upon.
 [Image Color Testing Report](docs/readme/testing/lighthouse/colours-generated-from-image.pdf) These were then tested for contrast ratios in order to ensure they would pass accessibility requirements.
-By ensuring this step was catered out the result would be to the benefit of those with visual impairments.
+By ensuring this step was carried out the result would be to the benefit of those with visual impairments.
 Where it was deemed necessary to slightly alter the colour value to achieve higher accessibility ratio results amendments were then made.
-These were only done where the and integrity of the design was to be maintained.
+These were only done wherebynd the integrity of the design was to be maintained.
 See [Color Contrast Test Report](docs/readme/design/Contrast-Colour-Checking-Tests.pdf)

     ![Colour Palette Inspiration](docs/readme/design/image-color-palette-inspiration.png)
   ![Colour Palette](docs/readme/design/palette.jpg)
 ![Colour Palette](docs/readme/design/final-palette.png)

  * #f7f1ed – main background colour on all pages, rsvp button, timeline schedule text, form buttons
-   #ddd6d2 – subtle variation of colour used to define the form area and draw attention to the feature.
+ * #ddd6d2 – subtle variation of colour used to define the form area and draw attention to the feature.
  * #faf9f9 - social memories & accommodation list text (instances where a dark/brown background was used so not to lose the text as the main text colour is brown)